IABTechLab/uid2docs/docs/sharing/sharing-bid-stream.md

 As a publisher, we recommend that you set up your sharing permissions to share with all DSPs.

-For details, see [UID2 Portal Overview](../portal/portal-overview.md) and follow the links for each task.
+For details, see [UID2 Portal: Overview](../portal/portal-overview.md) and follow the links for each task.

 ## UID2 Sharing Workflow: Sharing in the Bid Stream